 Plaintiffs sought declaratory and injunctive relief to remedy the APA violation and to ensure that the H-2A program does not have an adverse effect on the employment opportunities, wages, and working conditions of workers in the United States.
 In February 2013, a federal district court concluded that plaintiffs lacked standing and dismissed the case.
 Plaintiffs appealed.
 In June 2014, the D.C.
 Circuit reversed, holding that the plaintiffs had both Article III and prudential standing to pursue their claim because they were participants in the herding labor market and had been injured by the “special procedures.”
 The Court concluded that the DOL rules are “legislative” rules that set U.S. policy for ensuring that the admission of foreign herders does not adversely affect American workers.
 Given the nature of the rules, the Court held that DOL violated the APA by adopting the rules without notice and an opportunity for the public to comment.
 It found that the rules adversely affected herders by lowering wages and worsening working conditions, and it sent the case back to the district court to determine the appropriate remedy for the APA violation.

-Briefing on an appropriate remedy is now underway on remand in the district court.
+Briefing on an appropriate remedy on remand in the district court is now complete.